 The supply chain contains a lot of elements, particularly in big size organizations.
 Due to this, it becomes almost impossible to keep track of each and every record even for multinational corporations.
 The lack of transparency leads to cost and customer relations issues which ultimately dilutes the brand name.

-In a blockchain-based supply chain management, record keeping and provenance tracking become easy as the product information can be accessed through the help of embedded sensors and RFID tags.
+In blockchain-based supply chain management, record keeping and provenance tracking become easy as the product information can be accessed through the help of embedded sensors and RFID tags.
 The history of a product right from its origination to where it is in the present time can be traced through blockchain.
 Moreover, this type of accurate provenance tracking can be used to detect fraud in any part of the supply chain or sale through black/grey markets.

 2. Cost Reduction